MrYsLab/pymata4/docs/pin_modes.md

 ***Notes:***

-1. Only certain digital pins support PWM mode.
+1. Only specific digital pins support PWM mode.
 Check with the Arduino documentation to determine which pins support PWM for your board.

 ## DEVICE TYPE PIN MODES